New

 DevTools

-With debug=True on the router, the backend can expose a registry for click-to-source.
-On the client, wrap with IntentDevToolsProvider and render IntentDevTools in development to inspect intents and open handlers in Cursor/VS Code.
+With debug=True on the router, the backend exposes a registry for click-to-source.
+On the client, wrap with IntentDevToolsProvider and render IntentDevTools in development to inspect every intent on the page and open the backend handler in Cursor or VS Code at the exact line.

 License